Neoadjuvant hormone therapy for estrogen receptor-positive breast cancer

 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table. |

-Introduction: Hormone therapy is a standard treatment for hormone receptor-positive breast cancers (estrogen and/or progesterone receptor-positive cancers).
+Introduction: Hormone therapy is standard treatment for hormone receptor-positive breast cancers (estrogen and/or progesterone receptor-positive cancers).
 It’s not used to treat hormone receptor-negative breast cancers.

-For postmenopausal women, neoadjuvant hormone therapy with an aromatase inhibitor appears to offer more benefit and fewer serious side effects than with tamoxifen [1-5].
+Hormone therapy drugs include aromatase inhibitors and tamoxifen.
+For postmenopausal women, neoadjuvant hormone therapy with an aromatase inhibitor appears to offer more benefit and fewer serious side effects than with tamoxifen [1-4].

 Learn more about neoadjuvant hormone therapy.